Shakin' in Them Boots: Critical reception

+Commercial performance

+"Shakin' in Them Boots" peaked at number two on the Billboard Canada Country chart for the week of December 17, 2022, after 18 weeks on the chart.
+This marked Eagleson's eighth-consecutive top ten hit since his debut single in 2018.
+The song also peaked at number 94 on the Canadian Hot 100 for the week of October 15, 2022.
+It has been certified Platinum by Music Canada.

+Live performance

+Eagleson performed "Shakin' in Them Boots" live at the 2023 Canadian Country Music Awards at the FirstOntario Centre in Hamilton, Ontario on September 16, 2023.
+The show was broadcast live on CTV in Canada, and his performance was later uploaded to YouTube.

 Music video

 The official music video for "Shakin' in Them Boots" premiered on CMT on November 14, 2022.
 The video was directed by Ben Knechtel, and produced by Silent K. Eagleson remarked that he believed the video "brings the song to life by how energetic it is from start to finish," adding that "the song itself is very fast-paced and upbeat, and the video matches that perfectly" and that he always wanted to "release a song we could do a proper two-step to".
 He remarked that he admired how Shania Twain would tell the story of her songs in her videos and how he "wanted to bring some of that energy into this project".